 Past Commander-in-Chief Hammer: Brothers, I thank you very much for this distinguished honor.
-Some how it doesn't just set right.
-I am unaccustomed to so much prominence.
-If I were a candidate for Commander-in-Chief now, I wouldn't have to campaign.
-I didn't have to open up a headquarters, or do any campaigning to have this great honor-above all your good will and kindness.
-Thank you again.
-But the badge is still missing.
-(Laughter).
-I was thinking about that oath and obligation I took.
-I had a mental reservation where I promised support.
-Past Commanders-in-Chief.
-I'll go along if they're I promised support right, I won't go along.
-(Laughter and applause). right; if they're not right, I won't go along.
-(Laughter and applause).
-But they are always right and fine fellows because you selected them -now I must say "us."
-I am grateful to you all.
+Some how it doesn't just set ig I am unaccustomed to so much prominence.
+If I addate for Commander-in-Chief now, I wouldn't have to campaign.
+I didn't have to open up a headquarters, or do any campaigning to ha bave to open up a headquarters, or do any campaigning to ha great honor-above all your good will and kindness.
+Thank you again But the badge is still missing (Laughter). here that oath and obligation I took.
+I had a long if they're I promised support.
+Past Commanders-in- along if they're I promised support right, I won't go a ong.
+(Laughter a applause). right; if they're not right, I won't go a ong.
+(Laughter a applause).-how I must say "us."
+I am grateful y that you adopted-perhaps you didn't know it-provides in it for the badge.
+Now, we will see that you get the badge.
+(Pins on badge).
+Knowing him as well as I do, I want him to promise to return that to me.

-Past Commander-in-Chief Sautter: In order that the ceremony might be complete and that Brother Hammer and the brethren will see what he will look like with a badge or Past Commander-in-Chief, see what he will look like with a badge over to him.
-The action I am going to temporarily pass my badge over to him.
+Past Commander-in-Chief Sautter: and the brethren will might be complete and that Brown a badge or Past Commander-in-Chief, see what he will look like with a badge or Past Commander-in-Chief, am going to temporarily pass my badge over the action I am going the actio